notch8/Hours/README.md

   -Also, make sure PostgreSQL is installed on your computer

-2) gem install stack_car
+2) `gem install stack_car`

-3) gem install dotenv
+3) `gem install dotenv`

 4) You will need to be in the notch8_deploy branch

-  -git pull origin notch8_deploy
+  `git pull origin notch8_deploy`

 5) Ensure that there is a .env file, if not reach out to a team member for a copy of the file

 6) create a database.yml file.
 Then copy and paste the content from database.yml.example into database.yml file

-7) sc be rake db:create db:schema:load db:migrate db:seed
+7) `sc up`

+8) After running the command `sc up` open a new terminal and run command `sc be rake db:create db:schema:load db:migrate db:seed` while web is running in the terminal with the sc up command.

-8) After successful seed migration, go to http://testinstance.lvh.me:3000 in your browser
+9) After successful seed migration, go to http://testinstance.lvh.me:3000 in your browser.
+Once there, sign in with email: test@example.com and password: testing123

 # Deploy a new release